IENT/YUView/libde265/README.txt

  libde265.dll:
 	The windows dll which will be loaded at runtime.
 This has been compiled with SSE/SSE2 operations enabled and 64 bit.
-	If your processor does not support these the libde265 decoder will probably not run. libde265_source.zip: The sources that were used to compile the precompile versions of the libde265 decoder.
+	If your processor does not support these the libde265 decoder will probably not run. libde265_source.zip:
+	The sources that were used to compile the precompile versions of the libde265 decoder. libde265.0.dylib:
+	The mac dynamic library.
+This has been compiled in 64-bit and with SSE/SSE2 operations enabled.